Consultation with Maori

 You can contact us about any trade agreement at any time at firstname.lastname@example.org

-Between November 2017 and May 2018, ten consultation hui were held with groups that have expressed an interest in trade agreements such as Waitangi Tribunal claimaints, the Pou Tahua of the Iwi Chairs Forum, the Federation of Māori Authorities, Māori business and Maori health practitioners/researchers.
-They were held in Auckland, Wellington, Hastings, Kaikohe, Rotorua and other places.
-Workshops to discuss free trade agreements were also held in Hamilton and Wellington in 2017 and more are planned for 2018.
+Between November 2017 and May 2018, ten consultation hui were held with groups that have expressed an interest in trade agreements - such as Waitangi Tribunal claimaints, the Pou Tahua of the Iwi Chairs Forum, the Federation of Māori Authorities, Māori business and Maori health practitioners/researchers.
+They were held in Auckland, Wellington, Hastings, Kaikohe and Rotorua, among other locations.
+Workshops to discuss free trade agreements were also held in Hamilton and Wellington in 2017.

 Between March and June 2017 eight hui were held on the Trans-Pacific Partnership (TPP) in Christchurch, Wellington, Rotorua, Auckland, Whangarei, Nelson, Hastings and Hamilton.